PiotrMor/Kid-Tracker-For-Parents/README.md

 **Parent app features:**
   - display location of a child
-  - send notification, when a rule is violated
+  - display notification, when a rule is violated
   - add child, area or rule